maxhbr/LDBcollector/md/GPL-2.0-or-later.md

             "GNU General Public License v2 or later", "GNU General Public License v2.0 or later", "GNU General Public License version 2+",
-            "licensed under the terms of the GNU General Public License", "GNU General Public License, Version 2.0 or any later version", "GNU General Public License; either version 2 of the License, or (at your option) any later version", "GNU LGP (GNU General Public License), V2 or later",
+            "GNU General Public License, Version 2.0 or any later version", "GNU General Public License; either version 2 of the License, or (at your option) any later version", "GNU LGP (GNU General Public License), V2 or later",